 - Tenured faculty (including faculty who are retiring at the end of Spring 2023 as faculty are still under contract)

 - Tenure-eligible faculty

-- Career-track faculty (including all professors of practice, research professors, lecturer, and instructor)
+- Career-track faculty (including all lecturer, instructor, professor of practice, and research professor)

-Faculty with “adjunct” and “visiting” in their titles and those on a limited-term status do not require reviews unless department heads would like to complete them.
+Faculty with “adjunct” and “visiting” in their titles and those on a part-time or limited-term status (i.e., a period of less than six months) do not require reviews unless department heads would like to complete them.

 Reviews of faculty with split appointments are carried out in the primary department but should include input from the secondary department.

 If a faculty member is undergoing a retention/third-year review, this feedback will be more formally documented as part of that process.
 These faculty members should still receive an APR during the retention review year to document ratings specific to their performance in the past year.

 If a faculty member is on a sabbatical or professional development leave during the fall or spring semester, these faculty members should still receive an APR.

 Links to documents for the current review cycle are posted here to help provide guidance about criteria, procedures, and deadlines.